kir486680/Open-Science-Bot/Electrical/README.md

 *Quantities marked “—” depend on enclosure layout.*

 ### PCB Design Note
-The breakout PCB was created with **[Atopile](https://docs.atopile.io/atopile/quickstart)**—a platform that lets you design electronics **with code**.
-Using Atopile’s declarative approach keeps the hardware definition under version control and makes modifications or panelization as easy as editing a text file.
+The breakout PCB was created with **[Atopile](https://docs.atopile.io/atopile/quickstart)**—a platform that lets you design electronics **with code**. use `sdl_breakout.ato` as the entry to the Atopile project.
+If you would like to directly submit the PCB files to the manufacturing, use the zip file from `/elec/layout/default/production`

 ---